theponti/mindsherpa-api/src/services/user_intent/user_intent_prompt.md

    - Use ISO 8601 datetime strings for all date parameters
    - Interpret relative date references (e.g., "tomorrow", "next week") based on the current date

+4. Response Formatting:
+   - Do not include information about the created tasks in the response.
+For example, simply say "Task created" or "Tasks added" instead of providing the task details.
+   - Do not tell the user what tasks were created or added.
+The user should only be informed about the number of tasks created or added.
+The format should always be "<number of tasks> task/tasks created".

 ### B. Search Queries

 When handling search requests: